Bike Tire Manatee Returns Tire-Free

 By Ally Greco, Director of Communications and Outreach

-A manatee who became completely encircled in a bicycle tire last season has returned to Blue Spring State Park for the winter, tire free.
-Partners from the Manatee Rescue and Rehabilitation Partnership (MRP), who had attempted several rescues earlier this year, confirmed that it is the same individual manatee.
+A manatee who became completely encircled in a bicycle tire last season has returned to Blue Spring State Park for the winter, tire-free.
+Partners from the Manatee Rescue and Rehabilitation Partnership (MRP), who had attempted several rescues earlier this year, confirmed that it was the same individual manatee.
 Named “Schwinn” by researchers and nicknamed “Wheelie” by concerned citizens last season, the manatee now bears deep scars from the entanglement injury.
 Schwinn will continue to be closely monitored.

 As a cold front swept across Florida in early December, manatees began making their annual return to Blue Spring State Park.
 Manatee Research Associate Cora Berchem of Save the Manatee Club first sighted the manatee on the above-water livestreaming webcam on December 4, 2020.
 She was screening the webcams as usual when she noticed Schwinn.
 Officials from FWC and other MRP partner agencies confirmed the sighting.
 “The live webcams are not only great entertainment, but they’re also an excellent tool for our manatee sighting research and for monitoring aspects of the health status of manatees in the spring run,” explains Berchem.